jerinjahan/node-task-manager/README.md

-A web-based Task Manager app.
-It allows you to add tasks to a list, and update them.
-You can add extra information to the tasks, mark them as complete, set the priority level, and add a scheduled date.
+This is a web-based Task Manager app.
+It allows you to add tasks with attachments to a list, and update them.
+You can add extra information to the tasks, mark them as complete, and add a scheduled date.
 If you want, you can also delete tasks when you're done with them.

-The app might be a little slow to open.
-This is because I'm using the free Heroku deployment plan, and the dyno may need a few seconds to wake up.

-The front end uses React, and was set up using Create React App.
-I've written tests in Jest and Enzyme, and I've used Sass for the styling.
+You can also assign a task to another app user.

+User also able to  send message to another user for specific task with attachment.

+Used Cloudinary for attachments and Firbase FCM for push notification.

-The tasks which you add and the updates which you make to them are stored in a PostgreSQL database, which means that everything you do is saved - i.e. changes you make in one session will be visible in the next session.
+The tasks which you add and the updates which you make to them are stored in a MongoDB database, which means that everything you do is saved - i.e. changes you make in one session will be visible in the next session.

-The Node.js backend uses Express.js and routes requests from the client to the database also hosted on Heroku.
-Data is fetched, added, updated and deleted using SQL queries.
+The Node.js backend uses Express.js, Model Sequelize(ORM) and routes requests from the client to the database also hosted on Heroku.
+Data is fetched, added, updated and deleted using  Model Sequelize(ORM) and alse used JWT for authorization.

-I've recently added sort functionality to the front end, so that you can now re-order the tasks depending on the created or scheduled date of the tasks.